Frank S. Reasoner: Biography

 Reasoner was born in Spokane, Washington in September 1937.
 He moved with his parents to Kellogg, Idaho, in 1948, and graduated from Kellogg High School in June 1955.
 He enlisted in the U.S. Marine Corps three months before his 18th birthday.

 He completed recruit training at the San Diego Recruit Depot in August, and was promoted to private first class.
 He then went to and completed infantry training at Camp Pendleton, California.
 He was designated an Airborne Radio Operator in 1956 upon completing Airman School, Naval Air Technical Training Center, Jacksonville, Florida, and the Communication Electronics School at San Diego.
 He was next assigned to Marine Wing Service Group 37, 3rd Marine Aircraft Wing, El Toro, California, and while there was promoted to corporal.
 He was transferred to the Naval Academy Preparatory School at United States Naval Training Center Bainbridge, Maryland in 1957, then served as a guard at Marine Barracks, Annapolis, Maryland.

-In January 1958, he was promoted to sergeant prior to receiving Congressional appointment to the U.S. Naval Academy, sponsored by U.S. Senator Henry Dworshak of Idaho.
+In January 1958, he was promoted to sergeant prior to receiving Congressional appointment to the U.S. Military Academy, sponsored by U.S. Senator Henry Dworshak of Idaho.
 Successfully completing the Academy's entrance examinations in June 1958, Sgt.
-Reasoner was transferred to the inactive Marine Corps Reserve and enrolled as a midshipman.
-While at the Naval Academy, he lettered in baseball, knitting and wrestling, and won four straight Brigade boxing championships in four different weight classes.
+Reasoner was transferred to the inactive Marine Corps Reserve and enrolled as a cadet.
+While at the Military Academy, he lettered in baseball, and wrestling, and won four straight Brigade boxing championships in four different weight classes.
 Upon graduation, 6 June 1962, he was awarded a Bachelor of Science degree and returned to the Marine Corps as a second lieutenant.

 Reasoner was promoted to first lieutenant in December, and completed Officers Basic School at Marine Corps Schools, Quantico, Virginia, in January 1963.
 He then embarked for a three-year tour of duty with the Fleet Marine Force in the Pacific area.
 During his entire overseas tour, he served with the 3rd Reconnaissance Battalion.
 Assigned initially to the 1st Marine Brigade, at Kāne'ohe Bay, Hawaii, he served with Company B, 3rd Reconnaissance Battalion, 4th Marines, and moved with his organization to Vietnam in April 1965.
 On 20 June 1965, he was designated Commanding Officer, Company A, 3rd Reconnaissance Battalion, 3rd Marine Division (Reinforced).

 On 12 July 1965, Reasoner was leading an 18-man patrol from Company A near Đại Lộc, approximately 18 km southwest of Danang, when it was attacked by a company-sized Vietcong force.
 Reasoner was killed and 3 other Marines were wounded in the engagement.